aqibmehedi007/Kokoro_tts_module/README.md

 For support and questions:

 - Open an issue on GitHub
-- Check the documentation in the `docs/` folder
+- Check the troubleshooting section above
-- Review the troubleshooting section above
+- Review the console output for detailed error messages

 ## 🔄 Updates